ll1a4x/writeups/ctf/thm_nahamstore/thm_nahamstore.md

 CSRF 1: verify CSRF protection
 - Login with a registered account in the burpsuite
-- Use burpsuite to inject `http://nahamstore.thm/account/settings/password`
+- Use burpsuite to intercept `http://nahamstore.thm/account/settings/password`
 - We can see this link has no CSRF protection

 ![8csrf1](imgs/8csrf1.png)